fuelvin/eclipse-rpg-game/README.md

 # eclipse-rpg-game

-Tile-based RPG game with turn-based fighting; created 100% using the Eclipse IDE and Java.
+Tile-based RPG game with a turn-based battling system; created 100% using the Eclipse IDE and Java.

 --